andyhorn/simple_routes/README.md

   MyExtraData get extra => extraData;
 }

-// Define the route as a DataRoute, typed with your data class class UserRoute extends DataRoute<UserRouteData> {
+// Define the route as a DataRoute, typed for your data class. class UserRoute extends DataRoute<UserRouteData> {
   const UserRoute();